Alden v. Maine: Decision

 In a 5–4 ruling, the Court concluded that Article I of the Constitution does not provide Congress with the ability to subject nonconsenting states to private suits for damages in its own courts.
 In addition, the Court held that since Maine was not a consenting party in the suit, the ruling of the Supreme Court of Maine was upheld.

 Writing for the Court, Justice Anthony Kennedy stated that the Constitution provides immunity for nonconsenting states from suits filed by citizens of that state or citizens of any other state and noted that such immunity is often referred to as "Eleventh Amendment Immunity."
 Such immunity, the Court continued, is necessary to maintain state sovereignty, which lies at the heart of federalism.
 However, "sovereign immunity derives not from the Eleventh Amendment but from the federal structure of the original Constitution itself."

 After discussing the Eleventh Amendment, the Court turned to the question of whether Congress has the authority, under Article I of the Constitution, to subject nonconsenting states to private suits in their own courts.
 The majority ruled that Congress has no such authority, under the original Constitution, to abrogate states' sovereign immunity:

 However, Congress may abrogate sovereign immunity when the suit is to enforce a statute protecting Fourteenth Amendment rights:

 The majority stated that the Supremacy Clause of the Constitution applies only to pieces of legislation that fit within its design.
 Therefore, any law passed by Congress pursuant to Article I that seeks to subject states to suit would violate the original Constitution.
 However, Congress may abrogate state sovereign immunity to pass legislation that enforces the Fourteenth Amendment, as in Fitzpatrick v.
 Bitzer (1976).

 Dissent

 Justice David Souter's dissent argued that the concept of sovereign immunity had been misapplied by the majority.
 Souter continued by noting that the idea of sovereign immunity was unclear during the period of the Constitution's ratification.
 In addition, he argued, the Founding Framers would certainly have not expected the idea to remain static over numerous years.
-In addition, Souter argued that the FLSA was national in scope and so did not violate the principle of federalism, as was argued by the majority.
+Souter further argued that the FLSA was national in scope and so did not violate the principle of federalism, as was argued by the majority.

 Souter also argued that the claim the FLSA was unconstitutional was spurious.
 Such thinking, he argued, could be reached only based upon the misguided notion of sovereign immunity and notion of federalism that the majority had used in reaching its decision: